 Soap is drying.
 Soap damages the complex and protective microbiome that lives on your skin.
 This answer may be surprising, but we are not saying to forego cleansing altogether.
 Just opt out of using drying and stripping soaps on a regular basis.
 Instead look for oil cleansers, cleansing milks, or other nourishing products that are anti-microbial without compromising the integrity of your skin’s barrier function.
 Oil based products can be used daily because they will strip away dirt and oil without drying out your skin.

 So...should you wash your face with soap?
 Only use a true “soap” on particularly dirty days, ideally just once a week at most.
-On all the other days, use a nourishing oil-based cleanser.
+On all the other days, use a nourishing oil-based cleanser, ideally one that is plant-based for added nutrients and benefits.

-2) What should you use daily instead of soap?
+2) For a proper skincare routine order, what should you use daily instead of soap?

-Anato recommends using the Baume Réparateur as a cleansing balm, or one of the serums as a cleansing oil.
-Massage some of the product into dry skin, and then gently wipe your face with a warm and wet washcloth or reusable cotton round.
+Anato recommends using some of our multiuse skincare products.
+Try the Baume Réparateur as a cleansing balm, or one of the serums as a cleansing oil.
+Massage some of the product into dry skin, and then gently wipe your face with a warm and wet washcloth or cotton round.
 The balm or serum will adhere to oil and dirt and then a warm washcloth will wipe away the grime while nourishing and hydrating.

 BUT - for those particularly grimy days -like being around a lot of air pollution, or working outside in the dirt - feel free to use a plant-based soap, like Anato’s Black Cedar Soap.
 Just remember to always follow up with a moisturizing product.